Saurav-K-Shastri/DDfire-PR/README.md

 Official PyTorch implementation of Solving Inverse Problems using Diffusion with Fast Iterative Renoising.
 Code modified from DPS.

-by Matthew Bendel, Saurav Shastri, Rizwan Ahmad, and Philip Schniter.
+by Matthew C. Bendel, Saurav K. Shastri, Rizwan Ahmad, and Philip Schniter.

 ## Getting Started
 ### 1) Clone the repository